MikailaAkeredolu/SteveJobsWebPageHomeWork/README.md

-School Work builidng a # SteveJobsWebPageHomeWork Using jQuery, Bootstrap HTML and CSS WebPage HomeWork
+First branch of School Work builidng a SteveJobs WebPage Using jQuery, Bootstrap HTML and CSS WebPage HomeWork while demostarating knowledge of branching!